 (Deener’s reports can also be found in the Waycross Journal Herald on Thursdays)

-St. Marys River – Redbreasts were eating crickets, and catfish were caught by anglers fishing worms on the bottom.
-The river level at the MacClenny gage was 3.1 feet and falling on Aug.
-19.
+St. Marys River – Redbreasts, bream, and catfish were caught on crickets and pink worms.
+A few crappie (average 6 to 8 inches) were caught on minnows.
+The river level at the MacClenny gage was 3.1 feet and falling on Nov.
+11.